arvind88765/snow-pdi-keepalive/README.md

 export $(cat .env | xargs) && python keepalive.py
 ```

+## why other keep-alive scripts break

+Most PDI keep-alive scripts floating around just do a raw `requests.post()` straight to `/login.do` with guessed selectors and no CSRF token.
+That fails silently half the time because:

+- ServiceNow's login form needs a `sysparm_ck` token embedded in the page first, skip that and the POST just gets rejected
+- guessed field names, if ServiceNow tweaks their login page even slightly, the script breaks with zero warning
+- no proof of anything, most just assume it worked and move on, so you don't find out it's broken until your PDI is already hibernating
+This repo is different because:

+- actual login flow, verified and tested against a real PDI, not guessed selectors
+- takes 5 screenshots every single run so you can literally see what happened, no blind trust needed
+- fails loudly, if login breaks it exits with an error instead of pretending everything's fine
+- runs on your own fork with your own secrets, nobody's password touches a third party server ever
+## credits

+Built this out of frustration with losing PDIs mid-project lol.
+If it saved you from a hibernation headache, a ⭐ on the repo means a lot and helps other devs find it too.

+PRs welcome if you wanna improve it, this is meant to be a community tool, not a one man show.

+## disclaimer

+This is a personal educational project, made to solve a real annoyance devs run into with free tier PDIs.
+It just automates a completely normal login, the same one you'd do by hand in a browser, nothing here bypasses security or does anything ServiceNow wouldn't want a legit developer doing.
+Use responsibly, don't spam it, and don't use it on instances that aren't yours.

 ## why fork + Actions instead of some hosted bot

 Because nobody has to trust a stranger with their password.
 Your creds live in your own repo's encrypted secrets, period.
 This repo is just the automation logic, everyone runs their own copy independently.